Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Buying an Affordable Home

-The Affordable Homes Program offers eligible buyers exclusive access to properties at prices below the normal market rate.
+The Affordable Homes Program offers eligible buyers exclusive access to a range of properties priced to be affordable to a range of households earning up to $110,000.
 These properties are available for a limited period of time before being listed for sale on the open market.

 Properties are available throughout South Australia and include former public and community housing stock, and new houses in the latest developments.